 Q. What if I can't get into the condo/apartment amenities?

-A. Try your best to get into amenities (e.g. gym, pool, sauna) but we understand security can prohibit access.
+Try your best but we understand that security may prohibit access.

 Q. Lights on or off?